 Melanosomes are pockets in your skin cells that carry melanin, which gives your skin its pigment.
 Darker skin has more melanin.
 Lighter skin has less.
 But melanin isn’t just for show.
 It also absorbs and scatters light, protecting you from ultraviolet rays.
 One 1979 study showed that an average of 55% of the sun’s ultraviolet rays penetrate Caucasian skin, while only 18% penetrate African-American skin.

-Of course, skin types and tones vary even within the same ethnicity, but if a darker skinned African-American and a lighter-skinned Caucasian spent the same amount of time in the sun, the Caucasion would be less protected and their collagen and elastin would break down sooner than in would in the African-American.
+Of course, skin types and tones vary even within the same ethnicity, but if a darker-skinned African-American and a lighter-skinned Caucasian spent the same amount of time in the sun, the Caucasian would be less protected and their collagen and elastin would break down sooner than in would in the African-American.
 But all that melanin in African-American skin makes it more vulnerable to hyperpigmentation issues.